tyxiong23/tyxiong23.github.io/_pages/research experience.md

   - Parameterized design plans for commercial places into a set of patterns and constraints, and designed an optimization algorithm based on simulation annealing.
   - Reached comparable results with professional designers in terms of scene plausibility and shopping efficiency in user study.
 Contributed to a paper **submitted to IEEE VR 2023**.
 - ### Semi-superivised Image Cropping
+  - Applied GANs for cropping images into aesthetically composed sub-images.
+Solved model collapse by adding saliency detection as features of image structure and designing special loss based on prior knowledge of photography.
 ##